ibm-cloud-docs/account/account_faq.md

 * To upgrade from a Lite to a Pay-As-You-Go account, go to **Manage > Billing and Usage > Billing** and click **Add Credit Card**.
 * To convert your Pay-As-You-Go account to a Subscription account, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg).

+## If I upgrade my Lite account, can I continue using my existing instances?
+{: #nochange}

+Yes, you can upgrade to a billable account and continue to use the instances you created with your Lite account.

 ## How do I update my credit card?
 {: #updatepayment}